spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

 2. From the left **Main Menu**, click **Cluster**.
 And then, click **Create Cluster**.
 Proceed in the cluster creation wizard until you reach the **Settings** step.

-   For more information on cluster creation, refer to the [Clusters](../clusters.md) section and refer to any page that is relevant to your choice of cloud provider when creating a cluster.
+   For more information on cluster creation, refer to the [Clusters](../clusters.md) section and any page that is relevant to your choice of cloud provider.

-3. In the **Setting** step, click on the **Manage machines** tab, and select the check box for **Patch OS on boot** and **Reboot if required**.
+3. In the **Setting** step, click on the **Manage machines** tab, and select the checkbox for **Patch OS on boot** and **Reboot if required**.

    The **Reboot if required** option allows your nodes to reboot if an OS patch requires a reboot.
-If you do not check this option, your node will not be able to reboot even if a patch requires it and the respective patch may not succeed.
+If you do not select this option, your node will not be able to reboot even if a patch requires it and the respective patch may not succeed.